AJRepo/backupinator/README.md

 ### Dependencies

-rsync and Ksh.
+Rsync and ksh.
 I wrote this originally in bash but converted to ksh because of the ability to use shcomp to compile and deliver a perfectly working c binary.

 ### Syntax